Medical Certifier Information

 Why Go Electronic?

-The benefits of being an electronically registered certifier in MoEVR include:
+The benefits of being an electronically registered medical certifier in MoEVR include:

 - Quickly electronically certify a death certificate anywhere, anytime